nycki93/cookbook/src/index.md

 ## operating system

 time to download and install your operating system. there are lots of guides on how to install Linux already, [here's](https://www.raspberrypi.com/documentation/computers/getting-started.html) one for Raspbian.
-I'll be using "Raspberry Pi OS Lite (64-Bit), with the default settings. with these settings, there is no remote login available; you will need to plug a keyboard and monitor directly into the pi. on the first boot, you'll be prompted to enter the username and password for the initial user. after that, you'll be given a login prompt. log in with the username and password you just set. some operating systems display nothing at a password prompt, not even stars. once you log in, you'll see some system information, and then a prompt that looks like this:
+I'll be using Raspberry Pi OS Lite (64-Bit), with the default settings. with these settings, there is no remote login available; you will need to plug a keyboard and monitor directly into the pi. on the first boot, you'll be prompted to enter the username and password for the initial user. after that, you'll be given a login prompt. log in with the username and password you just set. some operating systems display nothing at a password prompt, not even stars. once you log in, you'll see some system information, and then a prompt that looks like this:

 ```
 user@raspberrypi:~ $